 For the purpose of this paragraph, "vehicles" means vehicles of categories L, M, N, O, T, as well as bicycles, such vehicles being equipped with retro-reflectors, with lighting and light-signalling devices, which are switched ON.

 6.22.7.1.3.
-It shall always be possible to switch the main-beam headlamps, adaptive or non-adaptive, ON and OFF manually and to manually deactivate the automatic control.
+It shall always be possible to switch the driving-beam headlamps, adaptive or non-adaptive, ON and OFF manually and to manually deactivate the automatic control.

-Moreover, the switching OFF, of the main-beam headlamps and the deactivation of their automatic control, shall be by means of a simple and immediate manual operation; the use of sub-menus is not allowed.
+Moreover, the switching OFF, of the driving-beam headlamps and the deactivation of their automatic control, shall be by means of a simple and immediate manual operation; the use of sub-menus is not allowed.

 6.22.7.1.4.
-The dipped-beams may remain switched ON at the same time as the main beams.
+The passing-beams may remain switched ON at the same time as the driving-beams.

 6.22.7.1.5.
 Where four concealable lighting units are fitted their raised position shall prevent the simultaneous operation of any additional headlamps fitted, if these are intended to provide light signals consisting of intermittent switching ON at short intervals (see paragraph 5.12.) in daylight.